Dutch Oven Roasted Chicken and vegetables is a one pot whole chicken dinner recipe that can be roasted on a campfire or in the oven!

-Nothing beats a good hot dog by the campfire, but sometimes a complete main course like this mouthwatering Dutch Oven Roasted Chicken just hits the spot.
+Nothing beats a good hot dog by the campfire, but sometimes a complete main course like this mouthwatering Roasted Chicken just hits the spot.
+I have tons of information below on how you can make the most delicious whole roasted chicken complete with seasoned tender potatoes, onion, carrot and a buttery sauce.

-Sit back and relax, because I have a heck of a lot of photos in this post.
-Last week we went camping at Ft.
-Stevens.
 Now, when I say camping, that means we rented a full service cabin that has its own private bathroom, a refrigerator, and futon beds.
-Before you judge, I’ll have you know that it qualifies as camping if we get eaten alive by mosquitoes (which we did), sit around a campfire (which we did), eat s’mores daily (which we did, a lot, and I made them with my homemade strawberry marshmallows which forever changed my life), and we cook outdoors.
+Before you judge, I’ll have you know that it qualifies as camping if we get eaten alive by mosquitoes (which we did), sit around a campfire (which we did), eat s’mores daily (which we did, a lot), and we cook outdoors.

 I absolutely love campfire cooking.
 Don’t get me wrong – we most certainly grill up some dogs and whole ears of corn on the first night, but after a full day of hiking, biking, making insanely large bubbles, sidewalk chalk, and reading, I love to sit down and listen to the sizzle and smell the aroma of a chicken roasting right in front of me.

 There are a million different camping recipes you can enjoy in your dutch oven.
 My family loves to start the morning off with a berry filled Dutch Oven Dutch Baby (or two).
 You can use your dutch oven on the campfire to reheat any kind of recipe you’ve already made at home, much like you would a crockpot, but you can also make entire dinners like this roast chicken recipe and it’s just so easy!

 How to roast a whole chicken in a cast iron Dutch oven while camping: